osu-cs340-ecampus/react-starter-app/README.md

 ```
 > You should now see a `/dist` folder was created in the `/frontend` directory!

 Every time you run the command `npm run build` it will replace your old `/dist` with a new version containing all of your newly saved react code and assets.
-Be careful with this command becasue you will lose the old version of `/dist` that you may have running on your server.
+Be careful with this command becasue you will lose the old version of `/dist` that you may have running on your older server.

-serving the vite project:
+#### Serving the Vite dist:

+Now that you have built your `/dist` folder, this static build can be served hundreds of different ways.
+Since we are already running the express backend on a different flip port, we will use our frontend express server `reactServer.cjs` to serve the `/dist` build folder at a port of our choosing.
+There is a serve command built into the frontend package.json that will automatically use forever to start up `reactServer.cjs`.
 ```sh
 flip3 ~/ula_cs340/winter24/react-starter-app/App/frontend 1030$ npm run serve